KaranRawat840/Atliq-Hardware-Sales-Business-Analytics/README.md

 ## 🙋 About This Project

-Built as a hands-on SQL + pandas practice project to work through realistic ad-hoc business requests: multi-table joins, fiscal-year logic, ranking within groups, and picking the right chart for each type of question.
+Built as a hands-on SQL + pandas end to end project to work through realistic ad-hoc business requests: multi-table joins, fiscal-year logic, ranking within groups, and picking the right chart for each type of question.